Mesoscopic eigenvalue density correlations of Wigner matrices

 for some fixed $D'\equiv D'(P,r)>0$.
-Same as in \eqref{Qr}, we can find $L \equiv L(D+D', r)$ such that where $Z_k$ are defined as in \eqref{zk}.
-By plugging \eqref{Qr'} into \eqref{4.47}, we rewrite \eqref{4.40} into a finite sum of terms in the form \eqref{4.41} with an error $O(N^{-D})$.
+We now plug the expansion of $\bb EQ_r$ that we obtained in \eqref{Qr} into \eqref{4.47}, which rewrites \eqref{4.40} into a finite sum of terms in the form \eqref{4.41} with an error $\OO(N^{-D})$.
 Note that we either have $\sigma_r \ge 2$, or $(G^{\sigma_r-1})_{x_r y_r}=\delta_{x_r y_r}$ for $x_r \ne y_r$, and in the second case the two summations over $x_r$ and $y_r$ will become a single summation.
-By exploring the terms in RHS of \eqref{Qr'} carefully and using Lemma \ref{useful}, we see that for each $P'$ we get, both \eqref{442} and \eqref{IG.Kid} are satisfied.
+By exploring the terms in right-hand side of \eqref{Qr} carefully and using Lemma \ref{useful}, we see that for each $P'$ we get, both \eqref{442} and \eqref{IG.Kid} are satisfied.
 This completes the proof for $\nu_4(P)=0$. \end{proof} \begin{proof} [Proof of Proposition \ref{prop4.3}(i)] The proof is similar to (also simpler than) that of Proposition \ref{lem4.4}, i.e.\ we proceed by generating a rooted tree.
 We have a vertex set $\bb V$.
 Every $v \in \bb V$ is labelled formally by

 where $P^{(v)} \in \cal P^{(n,t)}(\{G\}) \subset \cal P(\{G\})$ for some $n=n(v) \in \bb N$, $t=t(v) \in \bb R$, and $(a^{(v)}_{i_1\ldots i_n})_{1\le i_1,\ldots,i_n\le N}$ is a family of complex numbers that is uniformly bounded in $i_1,\ldots,i_n$.
 We denote $b_1(v)\deq b_1(P^{(v)})$, $b(v)\deq b(P^{(v)})$, and $\nu_i(v)\deq \nu_i(P^{(v)})$ for $i=1,2,...,6$.
 Each vertex $v$ has a \emph{value}, a deterministic number obtained by formally evaluating the all expectations and products in its definition.
 By a slight abuse of notation, as in Section \ref{sec3}, we use the symbol $v$ both for the formal monomial and its value.